Dearest little sister,

 A big, filthy hand grasped her wrist and yanked her from the coach.
 She scurried to keep her balance and spun in fury toward the brute.

 Her angry outburst swirled back into her throat.
 He possessed a body as powerful as the strength in his hand.
 Coarse black hair hung down to his shoulders; eyes dark as coal scrutinized her with contempt.
 He was bare-chested and wore only trousers and boots, and his skin was a shade of copper she’d never seen except upon the pages of her cousin Jeffrey’s dime novels.

 Her indignation left her in a whoosh.
-Savages.
-All of them.
-So many times Jeffrey had described their war parties and methods of torture, their expertise with tomahawks and penchant for scalp raising.
+Often, Jeffrey had described their war parties and methods of torture, their expertise with tomahawks, and penchant for scalp raising.

 “Anyone else in there, Snake?”

 The Indian grunted a negative reply to his partner’s barked question.
 He crossed his arms over his mammoth chest and stood in menacing silence.

 “Where’s Mancuso?” the other man demanded.
 He reminded Sonnie of a weasel with his elongated features and crafty eyes.
 He sweated profusely, though the air carried a chill.
 His body stank with old perspiration.